 By sharing the authority to authorize changes between the ICANN Board and the Empowered Community (organized through participating Supporting Organizations (SOs) and Advisory Committees (ACs), the “Decisional Participants” in the Empowered Community, as outlined in Recommendation #1: Establishing an Empowered Community for Enforcing Community Powers).

-By requiring a higher threshold to authorize changes to Fundamental Bylaws than for Standard Bylaws.
+By requiring a higher threshold of Board support to authorize changes to Fundamental Bylaws than for Standard Bylaws.

 The establishment of Fundamental Bylaws would indirectly enhance ICANN’s accountability to the global Internet community by sharing the authority of decision-making more widely and increasing the difficulty of amending these key aspects of ICANN.

-This recommendation is important in the context of the IANA Stewardship Transition because the historic contractual relationship with the U.S. Government provided assurance to the community that the fundamental nature of ICANN was unlikely to be changed without widespread agreement.
+This recommendation is important in the context of the IANA Stewardship Transition because the historical contractual relationship with the U.S. Government provided assurance to the community that the fundamental nature of ICANN was unlikely to be changed without widespread agreement.
 Without that relationship in place, procedural protections and more widely shared decision-rights on core components of ICANN’s scope and authority should help maintain the community’s confidence in ICANN.

 Establishing Fundamental Bylaws